CreditsLast Updated 2014-03

 There could be locally installed internet filtering software at your workplace, library, Internet cafe, etc. Technically, such software could be installed on any of the routers between you and the server you are trying to access, but we typically associate access point filtering with businesses, shared computers and publicly accessible (freely available or for-fee) Intenet connections.

-Your ISP, which naturally has the ability to see any direct requests you make online, can implement filtering either by preventing your request from reaching its destination, or (less frequently) by preventing the response from reaching you. - Some countries take a more hands-on approach, requiring that certain types of Internet traffic be routed through servers that are under the direct control of a particular government agency. - This technique is sometimes applied specifically to requests for international content, as governments often take a more direct approach to the censorship of material that is hosted on servers located within their borders.
+Your ISP, which naturally has the ability to see any direct requests you make online, can implement filtering either by preventing your request from reaching its destination, or (less frequently) by preventing the response from reaching you.

 Many national filtering policies are implemented at the ISP level - in fact, many ISPs are government-owned and operated.